akonsu/questions-answers/README.txt

        displayed before the current one; this is useful if you want to position answers relative to each other, if you do not, then ignore it

+3. to start the game

+   call window.game_start and give it the div element that will contain the canvas, and the actual width and height of the canvas in pixels (the canvas will be scaled using REQUIRED_SIZE above to fit in these dimentions)